asreview/asreview/docs/source/features/pre_screening.rst

 Random
 ~~~~~~

-You also need to provide at least one prior irrelevant document and we will
+You also need to provide at least one prior irrelevant document.
+One way to
+find an irrelevant document is by labeling a set of random records from the
-use the random option.
-Given that the majority of documents in the dataset is
+dataset.
+Given that the majority of documents in the dataset is probably
-probably irrelevant (extreme inbalanced data problem), the documents presented
+irrelevant (extreme inbalanced data problem), the documents presented here
-here will most probable be irrelevant for your study.
+will most probable be irrelevant for your study.
 Click on random to and a
 couple of random documents will be shown.
 Indicate for each document whether
 it is relevant or irrelevant.